Current Cambridgeshire Biodiversity

 A mix of undeveloped natural landscapes and populated urban areas, Cambridgeshire has a welcome balance of features throughout the county.
 Other than the famous and iconic University of Cambridge, many of the tourist attractions are natural or outdoors, such as Ferry Meadows Country Park, Railworld Wildlife Haven, Paxton Pits Nature Reserve, the River Cam, and Wicken Fen National Nature Reserve.

-European protected species are located across England, with bats acting as one of the most common in circulation, and an equally as frequent obstruction to planning projects.
+European protected species are located across England, with many species of bats emerging as one of the most common in circulation, and both bats and bat roost sites pose an equally frequent obstruction to planning projects.
 Areas such as Cambridgeshire that present a combination of urban and rural areas are particularly desirable to bat species as they have the choice of natural trees or man-made infrastructure.

 Prior to gaining planning permission for a land development project from your local planning authority, you would need evidence that a bat survey has been undertaken, allowing an ecologist to develop suitable next steps that will ensure the safety of inhabiting bats in the vicinity.

 Bat Species Across Cambridgeshire